-AARP Michigan and McDonald’s have entered a national partnership to match up mature workers with job openings at the world’s most famous hamburger chain.
+AARP and McDonald’s have entered a national relationship to match up mature workers with job openings at the world’s most famous hamburger chain.

 McDonald’s is looking to hire 12,000 people in Michigan this summer, during its busiest season.

-Watch a video about the new partnership here: https://youtu.be/fOY75UW6RF0
+Watch a video about the new relationship here: https://youtu.be/fOY75UW6RF0

 More and more older adults are staying in the workforce past traditional retirement age for a variety of reasons, according to AARP.